mtorpey/journey/final.md

 > At the end of each game, draw one Rules cards from the deck (if there is one).
 Stick the included label to the Rules Sheet, or follow the instructions.

-To get you started, draw **two** Rules cards right now, follow their instructions, and destroy them.
+To get you started, draw **two** Rules cards right now, and stick their labels to the Rules Sheet or follow their instructions.

 Stick the following label to the Rules sheet as well: